 It all began in our most desperate hour . . .

-Locked away in our bedrooms with nowhere else to turn, we turned to Google and searched those four now pivotal words:
+Locked away with our lifelong secrets, we turned to Google and typed those four momentous words: Christians struggling with homosexuality.

 You are not alone.

 The fall of 2015, we launched Your Other Brothers (YOB) as a blog, later creating a podcast and a YouTube channel.
 We started gaining readers, listeners, and viewers, and we began realizing something.

 These people were more than mere followers and occasional commenters, and we were doing more than just telling our story; we were building a dynamic community, and they were becoming the story too.

 In 2016, we created a secret Facebook group for our Patreon supporters, and soon more community pieces would fall into place: multiple Zoom calls each month, a Discord server, and even supporter meetups and annual retreats.

 The spring of 2018, forty-seven men from America, Canada, and the United Kingdom united in the hills of North Carolina for our first YOB retreat: single to married, twenty to sixty-six years old.
 Our inaugural weekend together bore the echoes of a smaller retreat in the neighboring hills just three years prior.

 We met in small groups and large ones; we worshipped God under one roof and struggled to say goodbye.

 “Like a long lost family reunion,” someone said of our first-time gathering – indeed, a now familiar refrain several retreats later.